-"The survey," Greason continued, "gives Army leadership the opportunity to hear from the soldiers' families that the programs ACS said were good are just
+"The survey," Greason continued, "gives Army leadership the opportunity to hear from the soldiers' families that the programs ACS said were good are just that.

 In addition, the data showed that use of ACS services appears higher overseas, 68 percent, than in the United States, 45 percent.
 The survey revealed also that fewer wives, 51 percent, of enlisted soldiers in pay grades E-1 through E-4 have used ACS than spouses of soldiers in higher enlisted pay grades.
 That figure increased to 58 percent for spouses of junior NCOs and dropped slightly to 55 percent for spouses of senior NCOs.
-Researchers say this may result from such factors as living off, post lacking this may result from such factors as living off-post, lacking awareness of services or failing to recognize that available services may help meet their needs.
-Other considerations include having less experience and knowledge of the them compared to wives of enlisted soldiers.
-"Since ACS represents the flagship for delivery of these social support programs for the Army," Greason continued, "We'd like for soldiers and families to go to the ACS offices when they first arrive on-post.
-One of ACS's principal functions involves information and referral.
-The folks there can tell them what services are available at the installation and how to access them
+Researchers say this may result from such factors as living off-next lacking this may result from such factors as living off-post, lacking awareness of services or failing to recognize that available services may help meet their needs.
+Other considerations include having less experience and knowledge of the Army.